Richard Armiger: Westminster Abbey (2014), Buckingham Palace

-Timber model of Westminster Abbey, designed and built in collaboration with Simon Hamnell of Millennium Models and George Rome Innes.
+Timber model of Westminster Abbey.
 The model was presented to the Queen by Richard Armiger in June 2014.

 The timber model of Westminster Abbey, one of Armiger’s largest and most ambitious models, was designed and built in collaboration with Simon Hamnell of Millennium Models and George Rome Innes.
 The model was commissioned to assist with the planning process for The Weston Tower which gives access to The Queen’s Diamond Jubilee Galleries, which opened in 2018.
 Armiger presented the Abbey model at Buckingham Palace in June 2014.
 In 2018 the model was displayed in the Royal Academy's 250th Summer exhibition as a work of art, and again in 2024-25 at the RIBA “Difficult Sites: Architecture Against the Odds" exhibition in London.